 Hi there!
 My name is Laurel and I love to run.

-I grew up in Vermont and am now studying exercise and movement science at UVM, and am now living near Boston.
+I grew up in Vermont, studied exercise and movement science at UVM, and am now living near Boston.

-I discovered my love for running very early.
+I discovered my love for running very early on in life.
 Back in elementary school I joined a summer track program and fell in love with the sport.
 For a determined and competitive little kid, it fit me perfectly.